 Is it enough?
 It depends on the group.
 If they get in a group with some teams with insane individual talent, I can see Misfits not getting early advantages and therefore struggle.
 If they get in a group though with some slower teams, then I can see Misfits actually do really well.

-So a lot of it comes down to that draft and in how much they improve.
-But generally the best thing about Worlds for them is that these rookies, they are obviously here for another four to five, six years.
-So the fact that this early on they will get this much experience, they just played a Final in front of eleven thousand screaming fans, they are now going to go to Worlds in China playing against all these teams.
-There's so much experience being picked up that hopefully next split they can utilize that and not in the way that we've seen from, take Splyce as the example, where they didn't really manage to use what they've learned to become a better team because they obviously didn't get past quarters in Spring Split.
-I think if Misfits keeps the line up together and the coaching staff together and they learn a lot from Worlds, they will once again be a very serious contender in Europe.
+A lot of it comes down to that draft and in how much they improve.
+But generally the best thing about Worlds for them is that these rookies, they will be obviously here for another four to five, six years.
+The fact that they will get this much experience this early on is huge, they just played a Final in front of eleven thousand screaming fans, they are now going to go to Worlds in China playing against all these teams.
+There is so much experience being picked up that hopefully next split they can utilize that and not in the way that we've seen from Splyce for example, where they didn't really manage to use what they learned to become a better team, since they didn't get past quarters in Spring Split.
+I think if Misfits keeps the lineup together and the coaching staff together and they learn a lot from Worlds, they will once again be a very serious contender in Europe.

 Images via LoL Esports Flickr